Common symptoms of the eyes

 - Subconjunctival hemorrhage: bleeding on the sclera, underneath the conjunctiva.
 Can cover only nasal sclera or temporal sclera or both.Usually a painless, harmless condition with spontaneous recovery within 7-10 days.
 Could be associated with high blood pressure or trauma to the eye.

-- Condition continues for more than one week
+- The condition continues for more than one week

-- Twitching involves other parts of your face
+- The twitching involves other parts of your face

-- Associated redness, swelling and discharge in the affected eye
+- There is associated redness, swelling and/or discharge in the affected eye